ashfaqur/todo-service/README.md

   - Concurrent modifications currently follow a last-write-wins model.
   - In a production environment, a @Version field (optimistic locking) could be introduced to detect and reject conflicting updates with a 409 Conflict response.
 - In multi-instance deployments, each instance may run the scheduler unless coordinated externally.
+- No UUID for identifier
+  - The service is assumed to run against a single database instance.
+  - In distributed or horizontally scaled environments, a UUID-based strategy could be considered.

 ## Run service with Docker